 - Commissioner Sara Roberts McCarley is active in the Lakeland community, working particularly with the Harrison School for the Arts Philanthropy Committee and Parent Association, the Lakeland High School Parent Teacher Partnership, Lawton Chiles Middle Academy PTO, and others.
 Currently, she serves on the Lakeland Vision Board and the Mayor’s Council on the Arts.

-- Allyson Lewis is a political organizer who created a wellness-check system during the pandemic to ensure the safety of older adults and hosted public “call to consciousness” forums to discuss racial inequities in 2020.
+- Allyson Lewis is an educator, as well as a political organizer who created a wellness-check system during the pandemic to ensure the safety of older adults and hosted public “call to consciousness” forums to discuss racial inequities in 2020.

 For more information on how, when, and where to vote, click here.